pivotal/docs-tap/api-portal/install-api-portal.hbs.md

 # Install API portal for VMware Tanzu

-This document describes how to install API portal for VMware Tanzu from the Tanzu Application Platform package repository.
+This page describes how to install API portal for VMware Tanzu from the Tanzu Application Platform package repository.

 >**Note** Use the instructions on this page if you do not want to use the full profile to install packages.